Current General Purpose Hand (Deckhand) course vacancies

 - The Initial Enrolment – involves downloading training material from our website and completing online assignments.
 We estimate about 15 hours of self study.

-- The Practical Enrolment – completion of the course requires 2 days of practial ‘on board’ training at our training vessel.
+- The Practical Enrolment – completion of the course requires 1 day of practial training to undertake Fire and Survival training as well as Seamanship activities ‘on board’ training at our training vessel.

 Prior Skills & Experience

 The General Purpose Hand course is an entry level course into the maritime industry and no prior experience or qualifications are required.

 If you have prior commercial boating experience or certificates/qualifications you may be eligible for a reduction in costs.
 To download an application form please Click Here

 1st Aid Certificate

 Prior to the issue of a General Purpose Hand or Coxswain Marine Qualification from AMSA candidates must possess a 1st Aid Certificate.
 We recommend that you obtain a 1st Aid Certificate prior to completing Stage 2.
 If this is not possible it should be undertaken as soon as possible on completion of the course.

 Payment to complete the course is made in 2 stages: